Namık Kemal: Early years

 An Ottoman subject, Namık Kemal was born in Tekirdağ (present-day Turkey, then part of the Ottoman Empire) on 21 December 1840, to mother Fatma Zehra Hanım and father Mustafa Asım Bey, the chief astrologer in the Sultan's Palace.
 Kemal's father was of Turkish descent, his family originally being from Yenişehir in Bursa Province.
 Since surnames or family names were not in use during the Ottoman Empire, "Kemal" was not his surname, but part of his first name.
 During his youth, Kemal traveled throughout the Ottoman Empire, staying in Istanbul, Kars, and Sofia, and studied a number of subjects, including poetry.
 In 1857, at the age of 17, Kemal worked in the Translation Office (Tercüme Odası) of the Ottoman Government.
-However, as a result of the political nature of his writings, Kemal was forced to leave this job by Grand Vizier Mehmed Emin Âli Pasha and so joined his friend and fellow Young Ottoman, İbrahim Şinasi, on his newspaper Tasvîr-i Efkâr (Herald of Ideas).
+However, as a result of the political nature of his writings, Kemal was forced to leave this job by Grand Vizier Emin Âli Pasha and so joined his friend and fellow Young Ottoman, İbrahim Şinasi, at his newspaper Tasvîr-i Efkâr (Herald of Ideas).
 Kemal worked as the editor of Tasvîr-i Efkâr until his exile and flight to Paris in 1867.